victorsaly/graphql-storm-markdown/README.md

 ### Command Line API

-Installing the package adds a `graphql-markdown` script.
+Installing the package adds a `graphql-storm-markdown` script.
 Point it at a schema and the output will be written to stdout.
 You must install `graphql` alongside this package according to the
 [compatible versions specified in `peerDependencies`](./package.json).